top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 You can connect with the laptop to that network.

-If the Raspberry PI's network interface is connected to the `duckietown` network and to the internet, the Raspberry PI will act as a bridge to the internet.
+If the Raspberry Pi's network interface is connected to the `duckietown` network and to the internet, the Raspberry Pi will act as a bridge to the internet.

 ## Setting up wireless network configuration